theodorejb/array-utils/README.md

 ### group_rows

-Splits the array of associative arrays into groups when the specified key value changes.
-The array must be sorted by the array key used to group results.
+Splits the iterable of associative arrays into groups when the specified key value changes.
+The iterable must be sorted by the array key used to group results.

 ```php
 use function theodorejb\ArrayUtils\group_rows;